-Copyright © 2014 Miller Titerle + Company LLP.
+Copyright © 2014 Miller Titerle + Co.
 All rights reserved.
 The Service contains information, communication, software, program code, images, sounds, music, graphics, photos, videos and other materials and services (collectively, “Content”).
 You agree that the Content is protected by Canadian and international intellectual and industrial property rights, including copyrights, trademarks, and other proprietary rights.
 Your use of the Content or Service existing now or in the future will be in accordance with such rights and this Fine Print.

 Please read the following carefully to understand our practices regarding your personal information.
 This Policy complies with the Personal Information Protection Act (British Columbia) (“PIPA”) and the Personal Information Protection and Electronic Documents Act (Canada) (“PIPEDA”) as applicable (collectively, “Acts”).

 We may collect and use Personal Information and Non-Personal Information from you when you access or use the Service.
 In this section, we will describe the type of information that may be collected and how that information may be used.

 “Personal Information” means personally identifiable information that specifically identifies someone as an individual and includes the items listed below.